tlienart/tlienart.github.io/README.md

 This repository contains the source files leading to the website as well as the issues for comments / questions.

+**Note** (June 2018): this is ongoing work along with the [JuDoc.jl](https://github.com/tlienart/JuDoc.jl) package, while it will eventually become my website, at the moment it's more of a testing ground (the html is generated through JuDoc).

 ## Todo

 ### CA1